govau/content-guide/_punctuation-grammar/contractions.md

 Low-literacy users and people who speak [languages other than English](/accessibility-inclusivity/#languages-other-than-english) may find contractions difficult to understand.

-Avoid less common colloquial contractions like you'd.
+Avoid less common colloquial contractions like &#8217;you'd&#8217;.

 Always consider the context.